Date: 8 November 2014. Sewing Kit Saves Time.

 Aboard Seaweed fixing things as

-they come up mean I don't get too overwhelmed.
+they come up means I do not get too overwhelmed.
 Frankly with all the

 turmoil engine swaps entail, the ability to have some degree of